Local connectedness of boundaries for relatively hyperbolic groups: A dendrite quotient of the boundary

 We now consider the nonempty subpretree $X^o$ obtained from $X$ by removing all terminal points, and we consider $X^o$ to be the set of vertices of a simplicial tree $T$.
 The action of $\Gamma$ on $K^o$ is non-nesting, relative to $\P$, and without inversions by Proposition~\ref{prop:CutPointPretree}.
 Thus, the action of $\Gamma$ on $T$ is relative to $\P$ by Lemma~\ref{lem:ParabolicInterior} and is also clearly without inversions.

 By the construction of $K$, the tree $T$ is bipartite with bipartition $V(T) = V_0(T) \sqcup V_1(T)$.
-The set $V_0(T)$ consists of equivalence classes of points in $M\setminus C$, and the set $V_1(T)$ consists of singleton sets $\{c\}$ with $c \in C$.
+The set $V_0(T)$ consists of members of $K$ that are not contained in $C$, and the set $V_1(T)$ consists of singleton sets $\{c\}$ with $c \in C$.
 Since the points of $C$ are nonparabolic in the convergence group action on $M$, the stabilizer of a vertex $v\in V_1(T)$ is either finite or loxodromic in the convergence group $\Gamma$.

-Any two loxodromic elements fixing $v$ have a common power $g$ that fixes the same subset of $K$, so Lemma~\ref{lem:SwensonLoxodromic} implies that $v$ is incident to at most one edge of $T$ with loxodromic stabilizer.
+We claim that a vertex $v\in V_1(T)$ is incident to at most one edge of $T$ with loxodromic stabilizer.
+Suppose, by way of contradiction, that edges $e,e'$ are adjacent to $v$ and have loxodromic stabilizers $\Gamma_e$ and $\Gamma_{e'}$.
+Since these loxodromic subgroups share a fixed point, they must be co-elementary.
+Thus there is a loxodromic element $g \in \Gamma$ that stabilizes both $e$ and $e'$.
+Suppose $v=\{c\}$ for a cut point $c\in C$.
+Then there exist $w,w'\in V_0(T)$ members of $K$ adjacent to $\{c\}$ such that $g$ stabilizes $w$ and $w'$ and also fixes $c$.
+Let $y \in M$ be the other fixed point of $g$.
+By Lemma~\ref{lem:SwensonLoxodromicfollowup}, every member of $K$ stabilized by $g$ lies in the closed interval $\bigl[ [c],[y] \bigr]$.
+But $w$ and $w'$ are members of $K$ fixed by $g$ and $c$ is between them, which is a contradiction.

 Consider the tree $\bar{T}$ formed from $T$ by collapsing to a point each edge whose stabilizer is loxodromic.
 Then the preimage of each vertex under the collapse $T \to \bar{T}$ is a subtree of diameter at most two, since it contains at most one vertex from $V_0(T)$.
 In particular, $T \to \bar{T}$ is an equivariant quasi-isometry, so any subgroup of $\Gamma$ fixing a vertex of $\bar{T}$ also fixes a vertex of $T$.
 But $\Gamma$ acts on $\bar{T}$ without inversions, relative to $\P$, and with only finite edge stabilizers, so $\Gamma$ fixes a vertex of $\bar{T}$ by our hypothesis that $\Gamma$ does not split relative to $\P$ over finite subgroups.
 Hence, $\Gamma$ also fixes a vertex of $T$, contradicting the fact that $\Gamma$ has no fixed point in $K$. \end{proof}